HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Does rubric based scoring reduce bias

 Yes.
 Structured rubrics reduce variance and tighten evaluation to explicit job criteria.
-Tenzo’s approach adds audit friendly artifacts so teams can review and continuously improve the process without losing explainability.
+Tenzo AI’s approach adds audit friendly artifacts so teams can review and continuously improve the process without losing explainability.

 Will candidates accept voice AI screens